-- Stadium Bets: A parley bet where you can risk up to $250 with options like over/under, point spreads and moneylines.
+- Stadium Bets: A parley bet where you can risk up to $250 with options like over/under, point spreads and money lines.

 Although some prefer betting at off-shore sports betting websites, Proline has some advantages too.
-It’s available throughout the province, you can make a Proline bet from any convenience store or online, fast and reliable payouts and wagers as low as $2.
+It’s available throughout the province, you can make a Proline bet from any convenience store or online, with fast and reliable payouts and wagers as low as $2.

 As with everything, there are some disadvantages in Proline too due to which some bettors choose to bet at off-shore sports betting websites.
-With Proline you don’t get a variety of sports markets.
+With Proline, you don’t get a variety of sports markets.
 You can bet only on pro or college basketball, soccer, baseball, pro or college football and hockey.

-Gambling Law in Newfoundland and Labrador
+Gambling Laws in Newfoundland and Labrador

-The law that governs the state-run sports betting activities as well as the operations of the gambling operators is almost identical as in other Canadian provinces.
+The law that governs the state-run sports betting activities, as well as the operations of the gambling operators, is almost identical as in other Canadian provinces.
 Gambling is legal, sports betting is legal and although it isn’t mentioned anywhere, online sports betting at sites apart from the Proline website is legal too.
 It is considered legal because nothing otherwise is stated.

 The Lottery Licensing Regulations which govern all betting activities were established by the Minister of Government Services and Lands in 2002.
-According to these, the ministry is responsible for regulation and licensing, consumer protection and the public health and safety.
+According to these, the ministry is responsible for the regulation and licensing, consumer protection and public health and safety.

 Licensing Authorities in Newfoundland and Labrador

-Sports betting in Newfoundland and Labrador is managed by the Atlantic Lottery Corporation, a group that takes care of daily lottery operations in the four provinces that share ownership since 1976 among which NL.
+Sports betting in Newfoundland and Labrador is managed by the Atlantic Lottery Corporation, a group that takes care of daily lottery operations in the four provinces that share ownership since 1976 among which is NL.

-Population of Newfoundland and Labrador
+The Population of Newfoundland and Labrador

 The easternmost province in the nation of Canada is comprised of the island of Newfoundland and the mainland area of Labrador.
 The island is the home to 92% of the population, while the capital St. John’s, which is also the largest city in the province, is the home to 40% of the population.

 It is one of the smallest provinces with a population of only 519,716.
 Only Prince Edward Island has a smaller population.
-Almost 90% of the population belongs to the English ethnic group, 10.4% are French.
+Almost 90% of the population belongs to the English ethnic group, and 10.4% are French.

 Offline Betting Venues in Newfoundland and Labrador

 Newfoundland and Labrador may not be flush with flashy casinos and racetracks, or major athletic teams that compete at the highest level in North America.
 But, the sports betting spirit is strong nevertheless.
-With paper tickers and video lottery terminals accessible all over the province at convenience stores or gas stations, the people of Newfoundland and Labrador have an easy access to sports betting.
+With paper tickers and video lottery terminals accessible all over the province at convenience stores or gas stations, the people of Newfoundland and Labrador have easy access to sports betting.
 On top of that, they are free to bet on sports online through the Proline website or at off-shore sports betting websites, which despite the lack of regulation for off-shore betting, are legal.